 Mr. Birney also has broad range of experience handling commercial litigation matters in state and federal courts, routinely representing businesses involved in contract disputes, fraudulent transfer, fraud, civil theft, and intercompany claims.
 He has represented businesses in the insurance, manufacturing, health care, distribution, logistics, shipping, energy, retail, and construction industries.

 Mr. Birney is a frequent lecturer and participant on educational panels related to bankruptcy, insolvency, commercial law, and creditors' rights.
 In addition, he is a frequent author and contributor to several national bankruptcy publications.
 To date, his articles have been cited by several judicial opinions, including In re Reichgott, 2013 WL 5492532 (Bankr.
 N.D.Ohio, 2013), and In re Kebe, 444 B.R.
 871, 880 (Bankr.
 S.D.Ohio, 2011).
+Mr. Birney also contributes to the firm's Data Privacy + Security Insider blog.
 He has been listed in The Best Lawyers in America© in the area of Bankruptcy and Creditor Debtor Rights / Insolvency and Reorganization Law in 2017 and 2018.